If you have any questions about this recipe, just leave them on the YouTube video and I'll get back with you ASAP!

 My new recipe, Yellowtail Cream Corn Soup, has a

 homemade fish stock made from a yellowtail's head

 and tail.
-Then with just a few veggies and some water,
+Add just a few veggies and some water,

-show you how to transform the stock into a velvety
+show you how to transform that stock into a velvety

 Homemade Fish Stock Yellowtail

 5 ½ cups cold water (½ cup for evaporation losses)

 1 tablespoon peppercorns

 1 pound yellowtail fillet cut into 1 inch cubes

 2 tablespoons of unsalted butter